If You’re Not Using AI to Use AI, You’re Doing it Wrong.

 Veo3: The Motion Maker

-Import your chosen Midjourney image into Google’s Veo and select “frame to video.”
-Keep your Veo prompt simple—focus on the camera movement, not the content.
-Think “slow push-in on subject” or “handheld tracking shot,” not “person walking through an apocalypse.”
+Import your Midjourney image into Google Veo and select “frame to video.”
+Keep your Veo prompt simple—focus on the camera movement and character actions.

 Premiere Pro: Where It All Comes Together

-Drop your generated clips and start editing!
-The post-production process will vary based on your skillset, but it’s your time to play around.
+The post-production process will vary based on your skillset, but it’s your time to play around and really tell your story.

 For sound effects, Pixabay has solid free options.
 For music, dig through YouTube’s Audio Library—you’ll wade through plenty of cheese, but the gems are there if you’re patient.